Cabin Fever in Vermont’s Backcountry

 The long-term vision is for more huts.
 The organization is aiming to establish a dozen huts between Killington and Stowe, and is building out a concept map to encompass the full length of Vermont from Canada to Massachusetts.
-Eventually, Thompson says he hopes the network could expand to different areas of Vermont, such as the Lake Champlain Valley.
+Eventually, Thompson (pictured above) says he hopes the network could expand to different areas of Vermont, such as the Lake Champlain Valley.

 Vermont Huts Association and the Catamount Trail Association are working together on the upcoming Chittenden project as a section of the Catamount Trail will be rerouted closer to the hut by next winter.

 “The collaboration has been really important,” says Greg Maino, trail and communications director of the Catamount Trail Association, the organization that oversees the public-access Catamount Trail, which spans the length of Vermont.“Even though we’re not providing the lodging per se (to backcountry travelers), we want people to have the best experience possible on the trails.”

 Staying in one of the huts can range from $65 to $135 per night, depending on the location and season.
 All of the huts in the network have a heat source, such as a woodstove or propane heat.
 New huts will offer amenities such as a cooktop, utensils, pots and pans, and sleeping pads.